Samerion/Isodi/readme.md

 **Note:** Isodi is currently in early development, most features aren't implemented.
 Use with care.

-## Documentation

-Isodi is still in early development, so the documentation may be incomplete.
-It aims to be compatible with DDox, meaning you can build the documentation using `dub build -b=ddox`

 ## Testing

 * `dub test` to run general raylib tests.